November 26, 2024

 Osho Zen Tarot

 In this deck there are no symbols for the suits; instead, the essential element is presented by a color scheme.
 The 4 in the gray diamond is the four of air, the one in the red diamond is the 6 of fire.
 Instead of the king, queen, knight, and page, the Osho Zen deck uses direction, so the queen of pentacles becomes Rainbows to the South.
-The major arcana cards are distinguished by a purple diamond and Roman (rather than ordinal) numbers.
+The major arcana cards are distinguished by a purple diamond and Roman (rather than ordinal) number.

 Next after this publicity